Puyallup sued for illegally trashing belongings during homeless camp sweeps

-PUYALLUP, Wash. — A group of people who lived in a Puyallup homeless enchantment is suing the City and Pierce County alleging their personal belongings and medical records were illegally thrown away.
+PUYALLUP, Wash. -- A group of people who lived in a Puyallup homeless encampment is suing the City and Pierce County alleging their personal belongings and medical records were illegally thrown away.

 A Seattle-firm is representing six plaintiffs who say the camps and their property was bulldozed without notice during sweeps in 2016 and 2017.